sheharyarshahid/my-day-plan-your-goals/README.md

-# My Day : Plan your Goals :sunrise:
+# My Day : Plan your Goals 🔆
 ---
 Welcome to the official repo of My Day app.
 A minimal Todo app for planning daily tasks, adding steps, mark tasks as important and many unique and exciting features are on their way.